 Conceptual Model: A model of the concepts relative to a domain of interest.
 A conceptual model models the “real world”, not data or technology.

-Operational Risk: Operational risks involve the uncertainties a company or firm undertakes when it attempts to operate within a given field or industry.
-Operational risks are the risks that is not inherent in financial or market risk.
-It is the risk remaining after determining financing and market risk, and includes risks resulting from breakdowns in internal procedures, people and systems resulting from intentional/malicious as well as unintentional/natural threats.
+Operational Risk: Operational risks are situations having a negative impact on an organization or company due to uncertainties related to possible breakdowns in a system or its environment via supply chain, injury to a person or failure of a process resulting from intentional/malicious as well as unintentional/natural operational threats.
+One of the main impacts of operational risks is inability to conduct operations as planned.

-Operational Threat: .
-Operational threats involve specific incidents or groups of incidents that cause harm to people or important assets or groups of assets.
-These incidents may be caused by threat actors, accidents or natural phenomenon such as terrorist attacks, hurricanes or an electrical grid failure.
+Operational Threat: Operational threats involve specific incidents or groups of incidents that cause unwanted loss or harm to people or important assets or groups of assets.
+These incidents may be caused by threat actors, accidents or natural phenomenon.
+Examples include terrorist attacks, hurricanes or an electrical grid failure.

-Risk: Uncertainty relative to a situationhaving a negative impact on objectives, people or assets.
+Risk: Risks are situations with inherent uncertainty having a negative impact on objectives, people or assets.

+System: A system is a collection of parts and relationships among these parts that may be organized to accomplish some purpose.
+Systems include organizations, governments, people, processes, communities and information systems.

-Threat: any potential event or act, deliberate, accidental or natural hazard, that could cause injury to employees or assets, and thereby affect operations adversely.
+Threat: any potential event or act, deliberate, accidental or natural hazard that could cause injury to people or assets, and thereby affect operations adversely.

+Domain: A specific sphere of concern, activity or knowledge.

+Cyber: of, relating to, or characteristic of the culture of computers, information technology, and virtual reality.

 Appendix B General Reference and Glossary